Electric locomotive: United States

 Electric locomotives are used for passenger trains on Amtrak's Northeast Corridor between Washington, DC, and Boston, with a branch to Harrisburg, Pennsylvania, and on some commuter rail lines.
 Mass transit systems and other electrified commuter lines use electric multiple units, where each car is powered.
-All other long-distance passenger service and, with rare exceptions, all freight is hauled by diesel-electric locomotives.
+All other long-distance passenger service and, with rare exceptions, all freight is hauled by diesel–electric locomotives.

 In North America, the flexibility of diesel locomotives and the relatively low cost of their infrastructure have led them to prevail except where legal or operational constraints dictate the use of electricity.
-An example of the latter is the use of electric locomotives by Amtrak and commuter railroads in the Northeast.
-New Jersey Transit New York corridor uses ALP-46 electric locomotives, due to the prohibition on diesel operation in Penn Station and the Hudson and East River Tunnels leading to it.
+An example of the latter is the use of electric locomotives by Amtrak and commuter railroads in the Northeast Corridor.
+Amtrak and New Jersey Transit's Northeast Corridor services use electric locomotives, due to the prohibition on diesel operation in Penn Station and the Hudson and East River Tunnels leading to it.
 Some other trains to Penn Station use dual-mode locomotives that can also operate off third-rail power in the tunnels and the station.

 During the steam era, some mountainous areas were electrified but these have been discontinued.
-The junction between electrified and non-electrified territory is the locale of engine changes; for example, Amtrak trains had extended stops in New Haven, Connecticut, as locomotives were swapped, a delay which contributed to the decision to electrify the New Haven to Boston segment of the Northeast Corridor in 2000.
+The junction between electrified and non-electrified territory is the locale of engine changes; thus Northeast Corridor trains that extend south of Washington, D.C., change locomotives there.
+Northeast Corridor trains used to make lengthy stops in New Haven, Connecticut, as locomotives were swapped, a delay which contributed to the decision to electrify the New Haven to Boston segment of the Northeast Corridor in 2000.